Assistance programs Indianapolis and Marion County

 Social Services - Residents of Indianapolis and Marion County can get help from the local government and the Family Service Centers.
 The local government offers programs to ensure family’s have their nutritional needs met, the county will arrange for medical care, housing, and provide other aid.
 Several job training and career counseling resources are available as well.
 Click more Marion County public assistance.

-The non-profit law firm of The Indiana Legal Services, Inc. helps seniors as well as low-income individuals.
-It provides free advice on civil legal problems such mortgage and foreclosure problems, domestic violence, child abuse, landlord/tenant evictions, mortgage defaults, government and public assistance programs such as TANF, Medicaid, Medicare, SSI, SSD, food stamps, unemployment, health insurance and medical care, special education, predatory lending, consumer fraud, fair debt collection practices.
-Click here to learn more, or call them at 1.800.869.0212.
+The non-profit law firm of The Indiana Legal Services, Inc. helps seniors as well as low-income individuals Free lawyers are available in Indianapolis..
+It provides free advice on civil legal problems such mortgage and foreclosure problems, domestic violence, child abuse, or landlord/tenant evictions.
+Lawyers also offer free advice to resolve mortgage defaults, or applications to government and public assistance programs such as TANF, Medicaid, Medicare, SSI, SSD, food stamps.

 Another firm that provides many of the same pro bono legal services as indicated above is the Indianapolis Legal Aid Society.
 They really help with many of the issues indicated immediately above, including free mortgage help and foreclosure counseling.